wormhole-foundation/wormhole/staging/algorand/README.md

 ## Tests

-Tests can be run for the old `Pricekeeper` contract, and for the new set of Wormhole client contracts:

-`npm run pkeeper-sc-test`
+* Fire up the dev sandbox.
+* Feed the reserve funds account with 10 ALGOs:

+  ` ./sandbox goal clerk send -a 10000000 -f <account> -t XNP7HMWUZAJTTHNIGENRKUQOGL5FQV3QVDGYUYUCGGNSHN3CQGMQKL3XHM`

+  **Replace <account>** with one of the pre-funded sandbox accounts (use `goal account list` to see them)

+* Run the test suite:

   `npm run wormhole-sc-test`

 Backend tests will come shortly.